FarronF/limerick-council-meetings/meetings/2023/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th July 2023.md

 Lane, Gortboy, be fixed and in replying, the Executive Engineer stated that a micro pillar is to

-be put in place at this location and the light is to be connected by the E.S.B. shortly.--- 13
+be put in place at this location and the light is to be connected by the E.S.B. shortly.
+---
+13

 19. Notice of Motion submitted by Councillor L. Galvin